satriabahari/satriabahari.site/README.md

 On this website there are several features that will continue to be updated and added in the future.

-- ### 🤖 ChatGPT AI (Unavailable)

-You can access this feature by opening the command palette [cmd+k], then typing whatever you want to search/ask for.
-(Currently not available, but you can configure it on your machine with your own OpenAI api key)

-- ### 💻 JavaScript Playground

-A no-fuss pure JavaScript playground with a live feedback loop.

-- ### 💬 Realtime Guestbook

-Realtime guestbook chat is powered by Firebase.
-Anyone can leave me a message in this website.

-- ### 🎧 Spotify Status

-Displays song information being played on spotify in real time using the Spotify API and SWR.

 - ### 🕗 Wakatime Statistics

 Data is retrieved using the Wakatime API and then displayed on the dashboard, built with Next.js API routes deployed as serverless functions.

-- ### 📝 Blogs

-The content on this blog is meticulously managed and sourced from a self-hosted headless CMS powered by WordPress, exemplifying our commitment to a streamlined and efficient content delivery system.
-The data fetching technique used to retrieve articles from WordPress CMS API involves using Client-Side Rendering (CSR) for the blog list and Server-Side Rendering (SSR) for the blog details.

 - ### 🗳 Projects